maxto/R-Books/README.md

 - [Introduction to Data Exploration and Analysis with R](https://bookdown.org/mikemahoney218/IDEAR/) This book is designed as a crash course in coding with R and data analysis, built for people trying to teach themselves the skills needed for most analyst jobs today.
 You won’t need any past experience with R or data analytics - the aim of the book is to work as a primer for people of all backgrounds.

+- [Explanatory Model Analysis](https://ema.drwhy.ai/) Explore, Explain, and Examine Predictive Models.
+With examples in R and Python

 ### Data Visualization